alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 >pwd >> list.txt
 >```

->Reopen the file to see that the stdout of `pwd` is appended to the end of the file.
+>Reopen the file to see that the stdout of `pwd` at the end of the file.

 >```
 >cat mylist.txt
 >```

-> You will see that your current working directory has been appended to the bottom of *`mylist.txt`*.
+> You will see that your current working directory at the bottom of *`mylist.txt`*.

 >![Screen shot of pwd >> list.txt](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/standard_input/std3.png?raw=true ">>")
 <br />